10 important Labrador training tips

 Retriever training tip #1 – Learn how to read your dog.

 A large portion of retriever training is being able to read and understand your dog’s body language.
-Dogs display many clues as to what they are thinking about and planning to do.
-Being able to recognize the cues and understanding what they mean can give you a leg up on training.
+Dogs display many clues as to what they are thinking and planning to do.
+Being able to recognize these cues and understanding what they mean can give you a leg up on training.
+The faster you are able to correct your dog for an undesirable behavior, the faster your dog will learn.

 Observe your dog’s behavior